kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index::
 	single: normal distribution; check if

 Often we are not sure if a sample of data can be assumed to be normally distributed.
-This section shows you how to assess if data are normally distributed, or not.
+This section shows you how to judge if data are normally distributed, or not.

 Before we look at this method, we need to introduce the concept of the inverse :index:`cumulative distribution` function (inverse CDF).
 Recall the **cumulative distribution** is the area underneath the distribution function, :math:`p(z)`, which goes from :math:`-\infty` to :math:`z`.
 For example, the area from :math:`-\infty` to :math:`z=-1` is about 15%, as we showed earlier, and we use the ``pnorm()`` function in R to calculate that.

 .. index:: inverse cumulative distribution

 Now the **inverse cumulative distribution** is used when we know the area, but want to get back to the value along the :math:`z-\text{axis}`.
 For example, below which value of :math:`z` does 95% of the area lie for a standardized normal distribution?
 Answer: :math:`z=1.64`.
 In R we use the ``qnorm(0.95, mean=0, sd=1)`` to calculate these values.
-The ``q`` stands for `quantile <http://en.wikipedia.org/wiki/Quantile>`_, because we give it the quantile at it returns the z-value: e.g. ``qnorm(0.5)`` gives 0.0.
+The ``q`` stands for `quantile <http://en.wikipedia.org/wiki/Quantile>`_, because we give it the quantile and it returns the :math:`z`-value: e.g. ``qnorm(0.5)`` gives 0.0.

 .. image:: ../figures/univariate/show-pnorm-and-qnorm.png
 	:scale: 70
 	:width: 750px
 	:align: center

 On to checking for normality.
-We approach this problem by first constructing quantities that we would expect for truly normally distributed data.
+We approach this problem by first constructing some quantities that we would expect for truly normally distributed.
 Then, secondly, we construct the same quantities for the actual data.
 A plot of these 2 quantities against each other will reveal if the data are normal, or not.

 #.
 Imagine we have :math:`N` observations which are normally distributed.
 Sort the data from smallest to largest.
 The first data point should be the :math:`(1/N \times 100)` quantile, the next data point is the :math:`(2/N \times 100)` quantile, the middle, sorted data point is the 50th quantile, :math:`(1/2 \times 100)`, and the last, sorted data point is the :math:`(N/N \times 100)` quantile.

-	The middle, sorted data point has a :math:`z`-value on the standardized scale of 0.0, which we know from using ``qnorm(0.5)``, from the inverse cumulative distribution function.
-By definition, 50% of the data should lie below this point.
-The first data point will be at ``qnorm(1/N)``, the second at ``qnorm(2/N)``, and so on.
+	The middle, sorted data point from this truly normal distribution must have a :math:`z`-value on the standardized scale of 0.0 (we can test that by using ``qnorm(0.5)``).
+By definition, 50% of the data should lie below this mid point.
+The first data point will be at ``qnorm(1/N)``, the second at ``qnorm(2/N)``, the middle data point at ``qnorm(0.5)``, and so on.
 In general, the :math:`i^\text{th}` sorted point should be at ``qnorm((i-0.5)/N)``, for values of :math:`i = 1, 2, \ldots, N`.
-We subtract off 0.5 to account for the fact that ``qnorm(1.0) = Inf``.
+We subtract off 0.5 by convention to account for the fact that ``qnorm(1.0) = Inf``.
 So we construct this vector of theoretically expected quantities from the inverse cumulative distribution function.

 	.. code-block:: s